sepal-contrib/se.plan/doc/en.rst

 To access the application, please connect to your SEPAL account following this link: https://sepal.io/.

-Then ckicl on the purple toquewrench on the right side of your screen to access the dashboard of application (https://sepal.io/app-launch-pad).
-On this page you'll see all the available application of SEPAL.
+Then click on the purple wrench on the right side of your screen to access the dashboard of application (https://sepal.io/app-launch-pad).
+On this page all the available applications of SEPAL are displayed.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/documentation/doc/img/app_dashboard.png
     :alt: app dashboard

 In the app dashboard, type "se.plan" in the search bar.
-The list of application should be reduce to one sing application.
+The list of application should be reduce to one single application.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/documentation/doc/img/app_dashboard_filter.png
     :alt: app dashboard

 Click on it and wait until the loading is finished.
-You should see the about section of the application.
+The application will display the about page.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/documentation/doc/img/landing_page.png
     :alt: landing_page

-You can then use the drawers to navigate through the application panels.
-The next sections will guide you through eah step of the **se.plan** process.
+Use the left side drawers to navigate through the application panels.

+The next sections will guide you through each step of the **se.plan** process.

 Select AOI
 ^^^^^^^^^^

 The *restoration suitability index* will be calculated based on the user inputs.
-The first mandatory input is the area of interest.
+The first mandatory input is the Area Of Interest (AOI).
 In this step you’ll have the possibility to choose from a predefined list of administrative layers or use your own datasets, the available options are:

 **Predefined layers**